Ruthenium(III) chloride: Preparation and properties

 Anhydrous ruthenium(III) chloride is usually prepared by heating powdered ruthenium metal with chlorine.
 In the original synthesis, the chlorination was conducted in the presence of carbon monoxide, the product being carried by the gas stream and crystallising upon cooling.
-Two allotropes of RuCl3 are known.
+Two polymorphs of RuCl3 are known.
 The black α-form adopts the CrCl3-type structure with long Ru-Ru contacts of 346 pm.
-This allotrope has honeycomb layers of Ru3+ which are surrounded with an octahedral cage of Cl− anions.
+This polymorph has honeycomb layers of Ru3+ which are surrounded with an octahedral cage of Cl− anions.
 The ruthenium cations are magnetic residing in a low-spin J~1/2 ground state with net angular momentum L=1.
 Layers of α-RuCl3 are stacked on top of each other with weak Van der Waals forces.
 These can be cleaved to form mono-layers using scotch tape.

 The dark brown metastable β-form crystallizes in a hexagonal cell; this form consists of infinite chains of face-sharing octahedra with Ru-Ru contacts of 283 pm, similar to the structure of zirconium trichloride.
 The β-form is irreversibly converted to the α-form at 450–600 °C. The β-form is diamagnetic, whereas α-RuCl3 is paramagnetic at room temperature.